matth-dev/regicide/README.md

 - Gymnasium (AI Training)
 - Pickle (AI models saving)

-> May change and is not accurate, especially for the AI training and the game data
+> May change and is not accurate, especially for AI training and game data management

 ## 📁 Project Structure